TarGz/julien.terraz.org/_posts/2016-07-01-playing-with-3D-printable-lego-typeface.markdown

 ---
 layout: post
 title:  "Playing with 3D printable Lego typeface"
-date: 	Jun 29nd, 2016 12:00:00am
+date: 	Jully 1st, 2016 12:00:00am
 categories: project
+comments: true
 preview: "images/project/brickolage/brickfont/01.jpg"
-excerpt: "Writting with Lego have been something I've been interested... my 3D printer push me to go further"
+excerpt: "Writting with Lego have been something I've been interested for a while, my 3D printer push me to go further"
 ---
 ![Lego wall](/images/project/brickolage/brickfont/02.jpg)

-I have been fan of Lego since my childwood so I decided to create a Lego wall in my DigitasLBi Labs office.
-Then we started making pixel art using small bricks.I set this wall as an open canvas where everybody could create, I started with Mario Bross and then we had Bomber man, bob the sponge, space invaders, etc. And yes I made a Lego Qr-Code :-)...
+I have been fan of Lego and pixel art since my childwood so I decided to create a Lego wall in my DigitasLBi Labs office.
+Then we started making pixel art using small bricks.
+I set this wall as an open canvas where everybody could create, I started with Mario Bross and then Bomberman appear with bob the sponge, space invaders, etc. And yes I also made a Lego Qr-Code :-)...
 Later people used the wall to display messages or font based logo.
-Create a text message with Lego is quite complexe and you endup with a deceptive result.
+Design text message using Lego is quite chanlenging and you often end up with a deceptive result.
 That's where the idea of creating some "Lego" brick fontface came.

 ![Lego wall](/images/project/brickolage/02.jpg)

 ### THE FIRST POC

 I started designing "Lego" chars by hand using 123Design but that rapidly became a nigthmare because it's complexity + I also wanted to been abble to generate all font char at once.
 But a least I had a first working POC:

 <div class="uk-grid" data-uk-grid-margin="">